-NOAA has maintained records to document the information considered by the Trustee as it developed this draft DARP/EA.
+NOAA has maintained records to document the information considered by the Trustee as it developed this Final DARP/EA.
 These records are compiled in an Administrative Record, which is available to the public online through a link at the website listed above.
 The Administrative Record facilitates public participation in the assessment process and will be available for use in future administrative or judicial review of Trustee actions to the extent provided by federal or state law.
-Additional information and documents, including public comments received on the draft DARP/EA, and other related restoration planning documents will become a part of the Administrative Record.